-Ex-New York Giants offensive lineman Mitch Petrus dies of heat stroke age 32
+Ex-New York Giants offensive lineman Mitch Petrus dies of heat stroke at age 32

-Former New York Giants offensive lineman and Super Bowl winner Mitch Petrus has died in Arkansas of apparent heat stroke age just 32.
+Former New York Giants offensive lineman and Super Bowl winner Mitch Petrus has died in Arkansas of an apparent heat stroke at just 32 years of age.

-Pulaski County Coroner Gerone Hobbs says Petrus died Thursday night at a North Little Rock hospital.
+Pulaski County Coroner Gerone Hobbs said Petrus died Thursday night at a North Little Rock hospital.
+Arkansas is in the midst of a heat wave, like most of the rest of the U.S.

-Petrus had worked outside all day at his family shop, and that his cause of death is listed as heat stroke, he said.
+Petrus had worked outside all day at his family shop and his cause of death is listed as heat stroke, the coroner said.

 KANSAS CITY CHIEFS STAR TYREEK HILL WON'T BE SUSPENDED BY NFL OVER CHILD ABUSE ALLEGATIONS